 The new regulation requires companies who sponsor HCPs to comply with it.
 Starting January 2018, participation in various congresses will no longer be supported via direct sponsorship.
 Instead:

 "Industries will attribute educational allowances directly to Professional Conference Organisers and/or Healthcare Organisations."

 Said HCOs and PCOs will then be responsible for participants pre-selection.
-They’ll be in charge of selecting and extending invitations.
 Given their recognition as trusted third-parties, they receive financial support from industries.
 Educational allowances are systematically entrusted to them before being assigned to practitioners.

 Confirmed support to medical education

 Through this Code, members of MedTech Europe reassert their determination to keep on promoting continuing medical education for cardiovascular specialists worldwide.
 These measures have been designed to encourage the most ethical practice possible.

 They’re also here to ensure the sustainability of cooperation between industries and HCPs, who are considered invaluable to carry out innovations for the benefit of the patient.